 Everglades National Park, FL

-Summer is winding down and the fishing action is Red Hot.
-The water temperature is in the 80 degree range, which keeps the fish moving and eating around the outside points - Shallow clear water, which makes for some real exciting "sight fishing".
+Summer is winding down, but the fishing action is Red Hot.
+The water temperature is in the 80+ degree range, which keeps the fish moving and eating around the outside points - Shallow clear water, which makes for some real exciting "sight fishing".
 You'll be surprised how these large fish will move up into the shallow to feed on the bait schools.
 Many of our recent Redfish catches have taken place with the fish's dorsal fin sticking out of the water!

 This is one of the best times of year to go Everglades fishing, as the weather is traditionally clear and blue.
 Fishing the protected backcountry bays and rivers is some of the most beautiful and productive fishing you'll find anywhere.
 However, use plenty of SPF 30 and drink lots of water.